-The three functions can be included in the shared object library in one of the three following combinations:
+The three functions can be included in the shared object library in one of the three following two combinations:

-- Case 1: Shared library has AMI_Init, AMI_Getwave and AMI_Close. - Case 2: shared library has AMI_Init and AMI_Close. - Case 3: Shared library has only AMI_Init.
+Case 1: Shared library has AMI_Init, AMI_Getwave_GetWave and AMI_Close.

+Case 2: shared_Shared_library has AMI_Init and AMI_Close.

+Case 3: Shared library has only AMI_Init.

-Please note that the function 'AMI_Init' is always required.
+Please note that the functions 'AMI_Init' and 'AMI_Close' is are always required.